darlene-rosa/Projects/README.md

 # 3. Project: "Storytelling with Data - The Olympic Games" for course CIS 4170:  Data Visualization
 Purpose:  Transform data into visual representations so that decision makers can effectively use interactive visualization for analytical reasoning.
 Find a dataset and build visuals to tell a story using Tableau.

 Description:  With a team of 4 other students, we focused on creating data visualizations on various subtopics within the Olympic Games.
 For my subtopics, I focused on country participation, specific athlete records, record comparisons, and most popular sports.
-We sourced most of our information from datasets found on kaggle.com
+We sourced most of our information from datasets found on kaggle.com and created individual excel files to clean and prepare the data.

 My role:  Co-project manager and data scientist.
 I recommended the general topic idea and led in group discussions, scheduling meetings, and overall direction of the presentation.
 To create visualizations, I cleaned data in Excel files then used Tableau to display trends using various line graphs, maps, bar charts, and tables.